Written CairoVolt Warranty Delivery Within Egypt

 EGP per Watt 23.9 EGP/W 35.7 EGP/W

-Durability Good (fan is weak point) Excellent (no moving parts)
+Durability Good (no moving parts) Excellent (no moving parts)

 Warranty (CairoVolt) 24 months 18 months